South Carolina vs. Mississippi State Women's Basketball Predictions & Picks - January 7

 South Carolina Schedule Analysis

+- The Gamecocks notched their signature win of the season on December 10, when they defeated the Utah Utes, who rank No. 15 in the AP's Top 25, by a score of 78-69.

-- The Gamecocks have seven wins versus Quadrant 1 teams, the most in the country.
+- The Gamecocks have six wins versus Quadrant 1 teams, the most in Division 1.

+- South Carolina has tied for the 27th-most Quadrant 2 wins in the country (two).

 Get tickets for any college basketball game this season at Ticketmaster!